Solicitor Apprenticeship

 What are the entry requirements?

-You’ll need the following (or equivalent) by July 2025:
+You’ll need the following (or equivalent) by the end of August 2026:

-- Three A-levels or equivalent at grade CCC or higher (excluding General Studies)
+- Three A-levels or equivalent at grade BBB or higher (excluding General Studies) or equivalent.

 - Five GCSEs at Grade 9-4 (A*-C) or equivalent, including English and Maths.

 This apprenticeship is part of our commitment to being an inclusive employer and giving opportunities to a diverse range of candidates.
-As such, our solicitor apprenticeship is not open to people with degrees.
+As such, our solicitor apprenticeship is not open to individuals with degrees.

 Our solicitor apprenticeship isn't open to people with degrees.
 If you're interested in becoming a solicitor and have a degree, see our graduate recruitment page for opportunities.